JustinTArthur/vsfieldkit/docs/usage.rst

     Returns a new clip where interlaced fields from the original clip are painted onto each frame in their correct position moment-by-moment like an interlaced scan display would.
-This is sometimes referred to as phosphor deinterlacing, display interlacing, or simply interlaced scan.
+This is sometimes referred to as display interlacing, phosphor deinterlacing, or simply interlaced scan.
-    Like bob deinterlacing, it doubles the amount of frames used produced to portray the moments represented in the interlaced footage.
+    Like bob deinterlacing, it doubles the amount of frames used to portray the moments represented in the interlaced footage.

     Interlaced content is typically stored or transmitted with two moments interlaced into one frame and each moment only appearing in that one frame.